tcharding/snippet/README.md

 =======

 The files in this repo are a brief display of the code I like to write i.e., code I'm proud of.
-For ease of reviewing some additional comments have been made to these files, for this reason I also link to the original files here.
+Some additional comments were added to `ethereum.rs` to give context, the other files are all reasonable self explanatory and are in their original form.

 Additionally, here is some context of _why_ I am proud of these snippets.
-Apart for the fact that they its just nice clean code.
+Apart for the fact that its just nice clean code.

 ## Hangman